M0WGF/RadioOddsAndSods/BG7TGL Frequency Counter Data Plotter/README.md

   -b BAUDRATE     Baudrate.
 Default : 9600

   -p PERIOD       Period over which to sample data in seconds.
-Default : If no
+Default : If -p
-                  time period is set the script will run until the user calls Ctrl-C and interrupts.
+                  isn't set the script will run until the user calls Ctrl-C and interrupts.
 The script will still create a csv file, graph or both.

   -c              Save collected data to CSV file.